ychamanova/project-management-tool/README.md

 ### Project Management Tool
-This project management tool allows you collaborate on projects with other users.
+A project management tool that allows you collaborate on projects with other users.
 Built with React, Redux and Firebase.

 Routes: